-Instruction is delivered onsite, online and blended.
-Carrington College offers courses in a term format, with five weeks, six weeks, ten weeks, fifteen weeks, sixteen weeks, or eighteen weeks of education included in each term depending on the program.
+Instruction is delivered onsite and online.
+Carrington College offers courses in a term format, with six weeks, fifteen weeks, sixteen weeks, or eighteen weeks of education included in each term depending on the program.
 Some courses in several programs are delivered in a semester-length format.
 Term-based and semester-based courses may be delivered as: